Michigan State basketball vs. Minnesota postponed after campus shooting in East Lansing

 Big Ten schools have not experienced a campus shooting of this significance since Nov.
 1, 1991, when a former University of Iowa graduate student shot and killed five faculty members and injured another before the gunman died by suicide.
 The Hawkeyes’ football team played on the road the next day and won at Ohio State.

-This article originally appeared on Detroit Free Press: Michigan State basketball-Minnesota postponed after campus shooting
+This article originally appeared on Detroit Free Press: Michigan State postpones athletic events after campus shooting